DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 1. Store both under a single WasteOperations object within the organisation.
 Waste operations are identified by combination of "material, reprocessor/exporter, site address (line1, postcode)".
 This means registration and accreditation for the same waste operation are stored together and easy to link.
 However, the problem is that users can submit slightly different data in registration/accreditation forms.
 For example, a user provides the first line of address as "171 street" during registration and during accreditation as "171".
 Users might also submit duplicate forms, in which case data has to be deduplicated.

 2. Store registrations and accreditations as separate arrays under organisations.
-Identify them uniquely by generating a UUID from "material, reprocessor/exporter, site address (line1, postcode), form submission time".
+Generate a unique id for registration/accreditation using ObjectId.
 Automatically link registration to accreditation when "material, reprocessor/exporter, site address (line1, postcode)" matches.
 When it doesn't match, linking has to be resolved from the admin UI.
 There has to be logic to ensure any write operation doesn't leave registration to accreditation linkage invalid.
 For example, site address being updated in registration object.

 Option 2 has been chosen as it handles users submitting slightly different data between registration/accreditation and duplicate submissions.

+### Schema version

+Schema changes will be versioned and stored at record level.

+### Document version field

+The version field will start from 1(insert) then get incremented for every update.
+It can be used for optimistic locking in future

 ### Auditing changes to organisation

+**Info:** This is only a suggestion and needs to be discussed and agreed

 There's no requirement to show changes to organisation data over time.
 However, it will be good to store history for auditing/debugging.
 For summary log it has been decided to track changes over time as a field inside same record.
 This is a variation of [slowly changing dimension Type 3](https://en.wikipedia.org/wiki/Slowly_changing_dimension).

 The proposal for organisation is to store the current version and historical versions in separate collections following [slowly changing dimension Type 4](https://en.wikipedia.org/wiki/Slowly_changing_dimension).
-As organisation is complex nested structure easy store full historic versions than working out what has changed.
+As organisation is complex nested structure easy to store full historic versions than working out what has changed One option is write to organisation_history everytime there's an update to organisation using [MongoDB change streams](https://www.mongodb.com/docs/manual/changestreams/).
-The collection will have a version column which will be incremented during writes.
-One option to write to historic collection is using [MongoDB change streams](https://www.mongodb.com/docs/manual/changestreams/).

-### Schema version

-Schema changes will be versioned and stored at record level.

 ### Creating new collection

+Existing collections won't be used once data is moved to new organisation_epr/form_submissions collection.
 Create a new collection to store combined data from `organisation`, `registration`, `accreditation`.
 This means original data remain intact if needed.

-Existing collections won't be used once data is moved to new organisation_epr/form_submissions collection.
-As organisation collection name is already used can use organisation_epr as new collection name.
+As organisation collection name is already used, there are two options available

+1. rename existing collections to `organisation_forms`, `registration_forms`, `accreditation_forms` and use organisation as new collection name.
+   This can be down in straightforward manner with downtime.
+A bit more involved to deploy renaming without downtime One option is to deploy code change to fall back to new name if old name doesn't exist then deploy name change
+2. Use organisation_epr, or another name for new collection

+The rest of document assumes option#2 is being chosen as its less risky but this is not agreed yet.

 ### Flow diagram for converting to logical data model